-- Focus groups: a small group of diverse people brought together in one setting to discuss or provide feedback
+- Focus groups: A small, diverse group of people brought together in one setting to discuss and provide feedback.

-- In-depth-interviews (IDI’s): the most similar to quantitative research and where quant got its start, it is an in-person, in-depth interview
+- Personal interviews: The most similar to quantitative research and where quant got its start, these are in-person, in-depth interviews.

-- Phone interviews: strictly verbal conversation between a market researcher and one respondent
+- Phone interviews: Strictly verbal conversations between a market researcher and one respondent.

-- Shop-alongs: the act of observing actual shopping behavior of consumers, often paired with an IDI post shopping
+- Shop-alongs: First-hand observation of actual consumer shopping behavior, often paired with an in-depth interview following the shopping trip.

 Online Qual Reformats Traditional Methods

-- A software platform that supports the interactions between respondents, researchers, and a variety of qualitative methodologies
+- A software platform to support the interactions between respondents, researchers, and various qualitative methodologies.

-- An analysis and reporting process built off of a framework that can consistently deliver quality insights
+- An analysis and reporting process built from a framework that consistently delivers quality insights.

-- Optimized technologies including video response, image uploads, and mobile capabilities to counteract the lack of facial or observational research in online qual
+- Optimized technologies including video responses, image uploads, and mobile capabilities that counteract the lack of facial or observational research in online qual.

-Broken out in more detail, besides the execution, the differences between traditional and online qual research include sample size, timing, analysis, and observations.
+Besides the execution, other differences between traditional and online qual research include aspects such as typical sample sizes, timing, analysis, and observations.